renato-mauro/redot/examples/d3force1/README.md

 # D3 Force 1 Layout Example

-Implementation of D3 Force Layout.
+Application of D3 Force Layout, with reactivity capabilities.
+The state-of-art D3 Layouts are compatible with REDOT templates.